KDL-umass/compositional_models_cate/README.md

                             num_train_modules=train_modules, test_on_last_depth=True)
 ```

+### Manufacturing assembly data generation
+1. cd ```manufacturing_assembly```
+2. Run ```factoryScenarioGenerator.ipynb``` notebook to generate various manufacturing assembly line layouts with hierarchical structures and initial factory conditions which determine how much raw material is available and specifies the product demand.
+- Running this notebook will generate ```factory_scenario``` folder and ```initial_conditions``` folder.
+3. The number of workers and their skill distribution is specified in ```workers/workers_00.json``` and ```workers/workers_01.json``` folder.
+This specifies the binary treatment for hierarchical assembly layouts (units).
+3. Run ```simulate_factories-time-dynamicsipynb``` notebook which uses simpy (an event simulator) to generate potential outcomes for different treatments.
+It takes a factory scenario (hierarchical structure representing instance-specofic composition) as an input, runs it with a set of factory workers with multiple skill levels to calculate total rework, scrap and products produced by each station and the whole factory (component-level and unit-level potential ouctomes.)

 ## Experiment results
 In order to reproduce experiment results, currently we have separate codebase for each domain.
 Run the code in the respective folder to reproduce experiment results.
 ### Synthetic data